openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-If a declaration scope declares two functions with the same name but different signatures that are not **override-equivalent** (see :ref:`Override-Equivalent Signatures`), then the functions' name is *overloaded*.
+If a declaration scope declares two functions with the same name but different signatures that are not *override-equivalent* (see :ref:`Override-Equivalent Signatures`), then the functions' name is *overloaded*.

-This fact has no difficulty and cannot cause a :index:`compile-time error` on its own.
+This fact is not difficult, and cannot cause a :index:`compile-time error` on its own.
-No specific relationship is required between the return types, or between the *throws* clauses of the two functions with the same name but different signatures that are not override-equivalent.
+No specific relationship is required between the return types, or between the *throws* clauses of the two functions with the same name but different signatures that are not *override-equivalent*.

-When calling a function, a number of actual arguments (and any explicit type arguments) and compile-time types of arguments is used at compile time to determine the signature of the function to be called (see :ref:`Function Call Expression`).
+When calling a function, the number of actual arguments (and any explicit type arguments) and compile-time types of arguments is used at compile time to determine the signature of the function being called (see :ref:`Function Call Expression`).

 .. index::